-The Fund's financial assets at FVTPL consists of investments in the Target Fund with excellent capacity to meet financial commitments and with very low credit risk.
+The Fund's financial assets at FVTPL consist of investments in the Target Fund with excellent capacity to meet financial commitments and with very low credit risk.

-(c) Receivables
+(c) Receivable

-The Fund's receivables consist of due from brokers which arises from proceeds of securities disposed but not yet collected as at year-end.
+The Fund's receivable pertains to interest receivable, which arises from interest earned on bank deposits but not yet collected as at year end.

-Receivables as at December 31, 2022 and 2021 are considered to be fully collectible.
+The receivable balance as at December 31, 2023 is considered to be fully collectible.